 When we got serious about only including items we needed, one of the difficult decisions was the narrowing down of our coffee cup collection.
 I call it a collection, even though there were only a dozen or so, but for us, we had a cute little coffee cup tree that someone got us for a wedding gift, and for some reason, having the choice of which mug to use each morning for our dose of java, seemed to be a pleasure.
 Also, I always wanted to keep extra mugs around, “just in case”.
 I mean, how many times did I really host multiple people in the morning for coffee?
 Never.
 There was no need for more than two coffee mugs, so the decision came for us to choose two, one each, to use from now on.

-We removed the ones that had chips in them from the group, then ones that didn’t have any memory tied to them.
+We removed the ones that had chips in them from the group, then the ones that didn’t have any memory tied to them.
 That brought us down to two each.
 The final decision was easy.
 Gerry kept a mug that we purchased on our first beach trip while we were dating, to the NC Aquarium.
 Awwww!
 I (Shannon) kept a mug that I purchased in New York City while visiting one of my favorite cousins, Chris.
-Both mugs bring us joy, and are tied to a memory that we both gain happiness from.
-Now, when we have our morning joe, we not only enjoy the coffee taste itself, but we also know that a careful decision of keeping two coffee mugs were intentional, and we purposely enjoy them, and what they remind us of.
+Both mugs bring us joy and are tied to a memory that we both gain happiness.
+Now, when we have our morning joe, we not only enjoy the coffee taste itself, but we also know that a careful decision of keeping two coffee mugs was intentional, and we purposely enjoy them, and what they remind us of.